-23. External Communications:
+23. External Communications

-Correspondence includes verbal, written, electronic and pictorial images of the Society for the purposes of advertising, fundraising, advocacy, signage, banners, clothing designs etc.
+Communications include, but are not limited to verbal, written, electronic, social media posts and pictorial images of the Society for the purposes of advertising, fundraising, advocacy, signage, banners, clothing designs etc., and are outside of the day to day operations of the programs.

-- 1. All correspondence prepared by program Directors relating to policy matters, advocacy or funding shall be submitted to the ExecutiveDirector prior to the preparation of the finaldraft.
-No other employee may conduct correspondence without the express approval of the programDirector. - 2.
-All requests for correspondence on employee matters for external use such as confirmation of employment must be submitted to the Executive Director as they will be prepared by the Head Office.
+All communications prepared by program Directors relating to policy matters, advocacy or funding or other matters that fall outside of regular program related communications shall be submitted to the Executive Director prior to the preparation of the final draft.
+No other employee shall undertake correspondence without the express approval of the program Director.

+All requests for correspondence on employee matters for external use such as confirmation of employment must be submitted to the Executive Director, as these may be prepared by the Head Office.
 Requests for written and verbal references must be approved by the Executive Director prior to being issued.
-The Society generally offers confirmation of position responsibilities and refrains from providing a written assessment of an employee's work performance without first seeking approval from the Executive Director. - 3.
+The Society generally offers confirmation of position responsibilities and refrains from providing a written assessment of an employee's work performance without first seeking approval from the Executive Director.

 Copies of significant correspondence shall be submitted to the Head Office for filing.